cai-q/weshop/readme.md

-# oshop
+# Weshop

-The shop implementation in PHP for e-commerce.
-Inspired from the SPREE gem in RUBY.
+Open source shop for simpler e-commerce.
+Build with vue2.0 and laravel5.5.

+This is especially build for wechat web user.